mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 date:       2018-03-01 12:00:00
 author:     "Morten Dahl"
 header-img: "assets/tensorspdz/tensorflow.png"
+summary:    "Using TensorFlow as a distributed computation framework for dataflow programs we give a full implementation of a secure computation protocol with networking, in turn enabling optimised machine learning on encrypted data."
 ---

 <em><strong>TL;DR:</strong> using TensorFlow as a distributed computation framework for dataflow programs we give a full implementation of the SPDZ protocol with networking, in turn enabling optimised machine learning on encrypted data.</em>